theNewDynamic/thenewdynamic.org/note.md

 #### cons

 - Must Install Node modules just to run Hugo.
-- Must run PostCSS (with Node modules) to build in production on the server.
+- Must run PostCSS (with Node modules) to build in production on the server, building CSS with every change.

 ### How to Switch to running JS-based PostCSS